tinkercademy-bootcamp/chat-project-haxxxil/exercise-2/README.md

 - Make sure to commit each change as small and self-contained commit
 - This will make it easier to revert your code if you need to
 - What is `git tag`?
 How is `git tag` different from `git branch`?
+  - A `git tag` references to some commit in the repository.
+They can be used to mark important points during the process and can be thought of as aliases to specific commits. `git branch` refers to a chain of commits or some development history instead of just a particular commit.
 - How can you use `git tag` and `git branch` to make programming easier and more fun?
+  - These functions can help us essentially make "checkpoints" and allow us to easily revert in case something goes wrong.
+This makes it easier to explore and just try new things without fear of breaking already working code.
+These features also make it easier for multiple people to collaborate on a project.

 ## Learn Basics of Debugging in Your IDE